Online Fair Division with Additional Information: Introduction

 \paragraph{Learning-Augmented Online Fair Division} A growing body of work studies online algorithms that exploit predictions about the future and analyzes consistency (when predictions are correct) and robustness (when they are not).
 Within fair division, much of this literature focuses on \emph{divisible} goods \citep{banerjee2022nash_predictions,banerjee2023proportionally,cohen2023learningaugmented_divisible,golrezaei2023onlineadvice_divisible,an20204onlineresource}, where allocations can be fractionally adjusted and this differs substantially from the indivisible setting.
 For indivisible goods, existing learning-augmented work often targets objectives other than the classic envy/proportionality relaxations: \citet{spaeh2023onlineadspredictions} study online ad allocation with predictions under cardinality constraints with a welfare objective; \citet{balkanski2023SPschedulingpredictions} and \citet{cohen2024truthfulpreductions} focus on truthfulness/strategyproofness and makespan-style guarantees (closely related to MMS via scheduling analogies).
 Our work is complementary in two aspects: (i) we focus on fundamental \emph{fairness axioms} for indivisible goods (EF1/EFX/PROP1/MMS), and (ii) we provide \emph{learning-augmented} guarantees tailored to these axioms under both noisy normalization information and frequency predictions.

 \paragraph{Partial Information and Bandit Feedback.} Several models study online fair division when valuation information is incomplete or noisy. \citet{benade2022dynamic} consider distributional valuations with only partial (ordinal) access, and show high-probability fairness under shared distributions.
 A recent line of work connects online fair division to bandit learning and regret minimization, where valuation feedback is noisy or contextual \citep{procaccia2024honorbandits,yamada2024learningFDbandit,verma2024onlineFDcontextualbandits,Schiffer2025onlinefdbandits}.
-These papers typically evaluate fairness over time in expectation or via regret-style criteria.
-Our setting differs in that we analyze ex post fairness of the final allocation under adversarial arrival order, and isolate which structural predictions are sufficient to recover offline-style guarantees.
+These papers typically study uncertainty about values or distributions, observe limited or noisy feedback, and evaluate performance through regret, expectation, or fairness over time.
+Our setting is different: when a good arrives, we observe the full valuation vector, the adversary may choose the arrival order, and the guarantee is ex post fairness of the final allocation.
+Thus, our question is not how quickly values can be learned, but which predictions about future goods allow one to obtain offline-style guarantees under irrevocable allocation.

 \paragraph{Online Social Choice} Besides fair division, online algorithms and related settings have been studied for various social choice topics.
-For instance, in the multiwinner voting literature, various papers have studied the online (or temporal selection) of candidates \citep{lackner2020perpetual,alouf2022better,do2022onlineapproval,elkind2022temporalslot,Lackner2023proportional,chandak24proportional,elkind2024temporalelections,elkind2024temporalfairness,zech2024multiwinnerchange,elkind2025temporalchores,elkind2025verifying, phillips2025strengthening}. \citet{bullinger2023onlinerandom, bullinger2024stabilityonline} studied online coalition formation in which agents arrive over time and need to be assigned to coalitions.
-Further, there are various works studying online fair matching problems in which either the matching participants arrive over time \citep{esmaeili2023rawlsian, hosseini2024class} or the preferences of the participants need to be discovered in an online process \citep{HMSS21a,Pete22a,ABFV24a}.
+For instance, in the multiwinner voting literature, various papers have studied the online (or temporal selection) of candidates \citep{lackner2020perpetual,alouf2022better,do2022onlineapproval,elkind2022temporalslot,Lackner2023proportional,chandak24proportional,elkind2024temporalelections,elkind2024temporalfairness,zech2024multiwinnerchange,elkind2025temporalchores,elkind2025verifying, phillips2025strengthening,teh2026price}. \citet{bullinger2023onlinerandom, bullinger2024stabilityonline} studied online coalition formation in which agents arrive over time and need to be assigned to coalitions.
+Further, there are various works studying online fair matching problems in which either the matching participants arrive over time \citep{esmaeili2023rawlsian, hosseini2024class} or the preferences of the participants need to be discovered in an online process \citep{HMSS21a,Pete22a,amanatidis2024distortion}.